 While the Trade and Cooperation Agreement provides for the tariff-free trade of medicinal products between the United Kingdom and the European Union there may be additional non-tariff costs to such trade which did not exist prior to the end of the Transition Period.
-Further, should the United Kingdom diverge from the European Union from a regulatory perspective in relation to medicinal products, tariffs could be put into place in the future.
+Further, should the United Kingdom further diverge from the European Union from a regulatory perspective in relation to medicinal products, tariffs could be put into place in the future.
 We could therefore, both now and in the future, face significant additional expenses (when compared to the position prior to the end of the Transition Period) to operate our business, which could significantly and materially harm or delay our ability to generate revenues or achieve profitability of our business.
 Any further changes in international trade, tariff and import/export regulations as a result of Brexit or otherwise may impose unexpected duty costs or other non-tariff barriers on us.
 These developments, or the perception that any of them could occur, may significantly reduce global trade and, in particular, trade between the impacted nations and the United Kingdom It is also possible that Brexit may negatively affect our ability to attract and retain employees, particularly those from the European Union.

-Orphan designation in Great Britain following Brexit is granted on an essentially identical basis to in the European Union but is based on the prevalence of the condition in Great Britain.
-It is therefore possible that conditions that are currently designated as orphan conditions in Great Britain will no longer be and that conditions that are not currently designated as orphan conditions in the European Union will be designated as such in Great Britain.
+Orphan designation in Great Britain following Brexit is, unlike in the European Union, not available premarketing authorization.
+Applications for orphan designation are made at the same time as an application for a marketing authorization.
+The criteria to be granted an orphan drug designation or essentially identical to those in the European Union but based on the prevalence of the condition in Great Britain.
+It is therefore possible that conditions that were or would have been designated as orphan conditions in Great Britain prior to the end of the Transition Period are or would no longer be and that conditions that were not currently designated as orphan conditions in the European Union will be designated as such in Great Britain.